rksneha/Social-media-platform-using-blockchain/README.md

 issue we face with social media is post spamming and fake accounts.
 This project has been implemented with a hope to eradicate this issue from the history of social media platforms.

+## TO RUN THE FILES:
+ For all the dependencies in the node files,Clone all the files in node-modules folder and the package-lock json file to your system.
+Or, install each of the dependency manually through npm-install commands.